-United States District Court for the Northern District of Georgia,
+United States District Court for the Northern District of Georgia, Atlanta Divison

-Case No. 1:17-cv-3809
+Case No. 17-md-2800

 The Plaintiffs are pursuing claims, on behalf of a proposed class, against Equifax for breaching its duty to safeguard and protect the PII of the Plaintiffs and the proposed class members; injunctive relief that will stop Equifax from continuing its deceptive, fraudulent and unfair business practices; restitution and/or disgorgement and compensatory damages for the economic losses and the out-of-pocket costs; and treble damages applicable under state and federal laws.

 On May 14, 2018, the Plaintiffs filed the Consolidated Consumer Class Action Complaint against Equifax Inc., Equifax Information Services LLC (“EIS”), and Equifax Consumer Services LLC (“ECS”) (collectively, “Equifax” or “Defendants”).
 In that consolidated complaint, Plaintiffs seek certification of a nationwide class defined as:

 “All natural persons residing in the United States whose Personal Information was compromised as a result of the data breach announced by Equifax on or about September 7, 2017, as identified by Equifax’s records relating to the data breach”